-When Zack's room is shaking and his TV falls over you can clearly see that the power cord is neatly tied up and unplugged.
+When Zach's room is shaking and his TV falls over you can clearly see that the power cord is neatly tied up and unplugged.

 According to Dean's cellular phone listing, he's playing Kashmir by Led Zeppelin, but he's actually playing Down On Love by Jamie Dunlap.

-When Zack's room is shaking, his lamp falls and breaks, but the light from the light bulb stays on.
+When Zach's room is shaking, his lamp falls and breaks, but the light from the light bulb stays on.